A great note-taking app can do wonders for your productivity. Here’s our list of top 5 note taking apps

 And finally… number 5!

 There you have it, folks.
-Our 5 note taking apps to use, especially in 2018.
+Our 5 note taking apps to use.
 What’s your favorite?
 Go download!